soumyabastikar/recipePortal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+Tech Stack Used; Angular, Firebase API.

+Description:
+A Portal wherein users can add, edit,delete recipes.
+Also, add the recipe ingredients to the shopping list.
+Firebase Realitime database used to fetch and manage application data.

+Issues: Manage recipes dropdown not working as expected.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.